Xiangyan93/Chem-Graph-Kernel-Machine/run/README.md

 ## Single-Valued Property
 1. The datasets/critical-sim.txt contains the critical temperature and critical density of molecules obtained from molecular dynamics (MD) simulation.
+It is suggested to use a preCalc kernel as show in step 2-4.
+Use graph kernel directly will be 2-3 times slower due to repeated calculations, as shown in step 5.

 2. Preparation
     - Transfer the SMILES or inchi into graph object.